Doctor Who Magazine: Editors

 His immediate successor as editor, Paul Neary, was faced with significant falling sales following the premature end of the programme's 17th season in January 1980.
 Neary first attempted to target the publication at a younger readership; when this failed to halt falling sales, he instead relaunched the title as a monthly magazine.
 Subsequent editors gradually realised then surpassed Skinn's vision of a more mature magazine, getting rid of secondary and tertiary comic strips for regular features and articles going behind the scenes of the show.

 During 1995 Panini bought out Marvel UK, and thus took control of DWM.
 The incumbent editor Gary Russell – who would go on to produce the Big Finish Productions Doctor Who audios dramas from their inception, and to work for BBC Wales as a Script Editor on the Doctor Who spin-offs The Sarah Jane Adventures and Torchwood – was 'asked to leave'.
 The editorship was taken over by recently hired comic strip editor, Gary Gillatt.

 Gillatt edited the magazine for the next five years, except for issue 255 in 1997 which was guest-edited by one of the stars of the Doctor Who TV show Sophie Aldred (who had portrayed the Seventh Doctor's companion Ace during the late 1980s).

 In February 2001, the editor at the time Alan Barnes, oversaw the transformation of the comic strip from black and white to full-colour with the first episode of the Eighth Doctor story Ophidius (issue 300).

 Clayton Hickman became the editor in 2002, launching the deluxe triannual Special Editions of the magazine (which are running to this day) and the Doctor Who Annual, later Storybook, in 1996 (which ceased publication after five years).
-He was the first editor since John Freeman (editor) to work on the publication with the show actually in production.
+He was the first editor since John Freeman to work on the publication with the show actually in production.

 Subsequent editor Tom Spilsbury took over in 2007, later launching the deluxe triannual Bookazine (running parallel to the Special Editions, and again still being produced to this day).
 Spilsbury would stay at the helm for a decade, becoming the longest-serving editor in the process, handing over the editorship to Marcus Hearn in 2017.
 Hearn announced his departure as editor in issue 594 in 2023, and he was succeeded by Jason Quinn.